Ganapathivarma07/LRS-Migration-AzureSQLMI/README.md

-# Topic of the Template

-SQL Server migration to Azure SQL Managed instance using Log replay lab tutorial.
+# Tutorial: Migrate SQL Server to Azure SQL Managed Instance using Log Replay Service (Preview)

 This template allows you to create a SQL Server instance on Virtual Machine which acts as a source for migration and a Azure SQL Managed instance inside a new virtual network.
 Storage account is already provisioned which is required to copy and transfer SQL Server backups between source and target.

-# Topic Landing Zone

-Description of the Landing zone

-Solution overview and deployed resources.
-This deployment will create an In this tutorial, you migrate the AdventureWorks database from a self-hosted SQL Server instance to a SQL Server on Azure Virtual Machine with minimal downtime by using log replay service.
+# Solution overview and deployed resources.

+In this tutorial, you will deploy resources required for the migration.
+Then, you migrate the AdventureWorks database from a source self-hosted SQL Server instance to a target SQL Server on Azure Virtual Machine with minimal downtime by using log replay service.

 ## Target audience

-Example:
 - Infrastructure Architect
 - Application Developer
 - IT Professional
 - Cloud Solution Architect

-# Product/LZ architecture
+# Architecture

 The [Template.json](https://github.com/Ganapathivarma07/LRS-Migration-AzureSQLMI/blob/master/template.json) Azure Resource Manager template will help you automatically deploy the diagram below, which includes:

-example!!!

 - SQL Server instance on Azure VM.
 - Azure SQL managed instance inside a virtual network